dastrukar/hdest-stance_indicator/readme.md

 # HDest Stance Indicator
-A simple addon for HDest that adds a "stance indicator" *(like the one you'd see in ARMA)*.
+A simple clientside addon for HDest that adds a "stance indicator" *(like the one you'd see in ARMA)*.

 Thanks to PhysixCat for the idea.